multiversx/mx-docs/docs/developers/esdt-tokens.md

 Also, the ticker has to respect the following:

 - its length must be between 3 and 8 chacarters
-- all characters must be uppercase letters
+- alphanumeric only and letters must be uppercase

 The contract will add a random string to the ticker thus creating the token identfier.
 The random string starts with “-” and has 6 more random characters.